 dmesg | grep -i usb >/tmp/dmesg.usb

 Then you can inspect /tmp/dmesg.usb and extract only those messages which seem to be of particular interest regarding the USB printer issue.

-Printing is relatively simple from a conceptual point of view: "Just" convert PostScript or PDF into printer-specific data (see Concepts printing).
+Printing is relatively simple from a conceptual point of view: "Just" convert PostScript or PDF into printer-specific data and send that to the printer device (see Concepts printing).
 But it becomes complicated when you look at a real particular case.

 There is no such thing as THE way how to convert PostScript or PDF into printer-specific data.

 There are many different ways how an application can make PostScript or PDF, leading to many different ways how PostScript and PDF processing tools (Ghostscript and Poppler/Xpdf) interpret it, together with many different printer drivers where each driver has several driver-specific option settings.

 When printing text it depends additionally on the installed font packages which fonts are used by a particular application to make the PostScript or PDF.
 Furthermore it depends on which software is used for font rendering, for example Ghostscript's font rendering versus FreeType font rendering (see https://bugzilla.novell.com/show_bug.cgi?id=692356).

 Furthermore for color printing it depends on the color models that are used in the PostScript or PDF (RGB or CMYK) and by the printer (e.g. CMY, CMYK, CcMmYK, CcMmYy, CcMmYyK).